aerele/bankingapi/README.md

 ## Banking API
-This is a python library that helps to access various Banking APIs.
+This is a python library that gives an interface for implementing various API providers.

+Reach us out at hello@aerele.in to connect with our team.

+#### License

+GNU/General Public License (v3) (see [license.txt](license.txt))

+The Banking API code is licensed as GNU General Public License (v3) and the copyright is owned by Aerele Technologies Pvt Ltd (Aerele) and Contributors.

 ### Installation